prakharsethi02/Ristorante-ConFusion-Server-using-NodeJS-express-and-mongodb/node-mongo1/README.md

-# Web Server using Express Framework and Express Router to support REST API

-The folder contains the files that implements a simple web server using Express framework that in turn serves static content.
+# Configuring Node Application to communicate with MongoDB server

+The folder contains two files `index.js` and `operations.js`that allow node application to communicate with MongoDb server in order to perform certain database operations.

 ## Development server

-Run `npm start` to start web server.
-I have used `Morgan` a HTTP request logger middleware for serving static files.
+Run `mongo` to start mongo REPL shell.

-## Routes Folder
+## index.js

-The folder contains the files that used express router in express framework to support `REST AI`. <br>
-`index.js` contains a REST API to support the application.
+`index.js` file allows to interact with the MongoDB database from a Node application.

+## operations.js

+`operations.js` file allows to perform various database operations on the MongoDB server from your Node application using the Node MongoDB driver.<br>

+To avoid callback hell `promise` is used in both files.